hy20191108/semantic-scholar-mcp/README.md

 ## Usage Examples

-Once configured, use natural language in Claude Code:
+Once configured, use natural language in your MCP-compatible editor:

 ### Search Papers
 ```